Wholesale Banking

 • Ask employees to limit the level of detail in their social media expressions on the role they occupy within the organisation (e.g. LinkedIn, Facebook and Instagram).

 • Appoint a reference (who is neither the CEO nor the CFO) who must be contacted when a confidential or urgent transaction is requested.
 That person can contact the company director personally to check the authenticity of the request.
-Caution, this must not be known outside your company.
+Important: this reference contact should remain confidential and not be disclosed externally.

 Find out more